 Vittoria started out putting graphene in carbon rims, where it claims, the material's unique qualities are put to good use.
 First of all, graphene's strength is 200 times that of steel, yet it has half the density of aluminum – obviously strong starting points for making something stronger and lighter.

 The ‘pristine’ graphene material Vittoria adds to the resin in its carbon rims has another significant effect: it makes the resin a much better thermoconductor.
 While carbon is a good thermoconductor, standard resins are not.
-This is why braking for extended periods on a carbon brake surface can lead to significant buildups of heat, which can lead to pressure blow-outs on tyres and – in the worst case scenario – going beyond the Tg limit (AKA the 'glass transition') and failing catastrophically.
+This is why braking for extended periods on a carbon brake surface can lead to significant buildups of heat, which can lead to pressure blow-outs on tires and – in the worst case scenario – going beyond the Tg limit (AKA the 'glass transition') and failing catastrophically.

 Vittoria’s competitors have used various methods to reduce heat buildup.
 The addition of basalt, resin reduction in the brake surface, surface treatments, special pads and even copper filaments have been tried.
 Vittoria claims, however, that because its proprietary resin is used throughout its rims they can dissipate heat faster and more effectively than the rest.